tnguyen606-cs/myDACO/README.md

 ### New Features
 * New UI Options
   * Ability for users to switch between views and add items to the airfield from each view
-    * Option 1: Master list of Personnels within airfield
+    * Option 1: Master list of Personnel within airfield
-    * Option 2: Master list of Cargos within airfield
+    * Option 2: Master list of Cargo within airfield
     * Option 3: Master list of Planes within airfield (Default option)
+* Ability for users to add personnel to the manifest
 * Ability for users to manually designate certain items to certain planes before every Bump Plan (Pre-existing Inputs Feature)
 * Ability for users to search for specific items with the new Airfield Smart Search Feature